olavoasantos/micra/packages/theme-generator/README.md

 }
 ```

-`ThemeTokenDefinition`, on the other hand, can be a `string`, a `number`, an array of strings, a function that returns another `ThemeTokenDefinition` or another `ThemeTokens`.
+`ThemeDefinition`, on the other hand, can be a `string`, a `number`, an array of strings, a function that returns another `ThemeDefinition` or another `ThemeDefinition`.
 In other words:

 ```typescript
 export const theme: ThemeDefinition = {